InaPD/you-shall-not-pass/PLAN.md

     pushed every later line of the main column onto the next page, beside nothing.
 The columns are now recorded per page and replayed together.
 The identical-words check would never have caught this - the words are all still there, in the wrong place.

+## Findings from Phase 5

+1. **The bypass was one character class wide.** `OUT-002` denies any URL whose host is not trusted, and its pattern required `https?://`.
+Deleting the scheme deleted the rule: the identical attack went from denied to delivered.
+The rule tested how a URL is written rather than whether a reader would follow it.
+   Closed by OUT-006; documented as BYP-001 with `BYP-001`/`BYP-002` in the manifest.
+2. **The residuals matter more than the fix.** Four more evasions of the same layer were reproduced in the same sitting - an obfuscated address, a link under an excluded TLD, a phone callback, a canary split by whitespace, a partial name.
+They all have BYP-001's shape: every OUT rule matches an exact written form and free text always has another form.
+The honest conclusion is in BYPASSES.md rather than a longer list of patches: the output scanner raises the cost of `personal_note`, it does not close it.
+3. **What counts as a link had to become configuration.** Treating every `word.word` as a host denies `Node.js`, `deploy.sh` and `README.md` in an ordinary screening rationale - OUT-* runs on `rationale`, not just on the outbound note. `config/link_tlds.yaml` draws that line as data and leaves the rule's blind spot explicit (TLDs colliding with file extensions are excluded on purpose) instead of emergent.
+4. **The thesis number holds at 72 attacks and is now pinned by a test.**
+   CLS-101 fires on 0 of 72, CLS-102 on 5 - the five `forged_structure` attacks
+   that literally contain `SYSTEM:`.
+The README leads with it, so a test fails if a payload or a regex ever changes it.
+Measuring it needs the *built documents*: scanning the payload files alone reports 0 for CLS-102, because the forged marker is added by the generator, not the payload.
+5. **An added rule has to be accountable.** `test_rules_registry.py` pinned the count at 30.
+Rather than bump it to 31, the test now asserts "the spec's 30 plus explicitly named bypass fixes", and a second test requires every named extra to appear in BYPASSES.md.
+A rule nobody can account for is how a registry stops being a source of truth.
+6. **The README's results section is generated, never typed.** `doorman report` rewrites the block between two markers from `summary.json`.
+Until a matrix has run it says so in as many words.
+Hand-typed tables in a README outlive the run that produced them and cannot be checked.
+7. **The same mistake as Phase 4, on a different file.** The first version of that generator was called from `report.build()` with no path parameter, so every test that built a report rewrote the *project* README with numbers from a three-row fixture - and the README in the working tree was carrying them.
+   Phase 4 finding 2 was a test writing into `results.jsonl`; this was a test writing into `README.md`.
+The shape is identical: a convenience default pointing at a real artefact. `readme_path` now defaults to `None` and only `doorman report` passes it, with a test asserting the suite leaves the README byte-identical.
+Worth stating twice because it was not learned the first time.
+8. **A rule that reads outbound prose meets the resume it came from.** OUT-006 denied `ASP.NET`, because `net` is a real TLD and `ASP.NET` is a real thing to write in a screening note.
+Dropping `net` from the list would have traded one false positive for blindness to every `.net` address, so the fix is a short `not_links` allowlist instead.
+The benign corpus should have caught this and could not: no benign applicant writes .NET.
+One now does.

 ## Standing constraints